jtdsouza/w251-WildTrackAI/README_Instructions.md

 - Individal ID Model Training (Using Triples): WildAI_Individual_ID_Training.ipynb
 - Individual ID Model Evaluation: WildAI_IndividualID_Evaluation.ipynb

 ## Instructions for running Inference on TX2
+- **Step 1:** Clone this Repository
+- **Step 2:** Download data and models to a local root directory on the TX2 called “WildAI”.
+These are all located in the following GDrive folder: https://drive.google.com/open?id=1srD-FnmRypFVtHqbn3vQSFDRgWDmJNkP.
+Note: It is important to preserve the subfolder structure (i.e. /WildAI/models; /WildAI/data).
+- **Step 3:** Create a local network (i.e. "footprints") so that the edge-based docker containers can communicate.
+`docker network create --driver bridge footprints`
+- **Step 4:** Create docker image and launch Edge Inference container.
+The Dockerfile is located in the w251-WildTrackAI/edge_inference directory.
+Note: the docker image for this container is based on an image called w251/tensorrt:dev-tx2-4.3_b132 available on Docker Hub.
+This image takes a while to build, so allow 30-40 mins.
+The volume created (-v) will give you access to the predict.py script necessary to perform inference.
+`docker build -t edge_inference -f Dockerfile.dev-tx2-4.3_b132-py3 .`
+`docker run –privileged -it --name edge_inference --network footprints -v /w251-WildTrackAI/edgeInference:/app -w /app edge_inference`
+- **Step 5:** Create docker image and launch Edge Broker container.
+The Dockerfile is located in the w251-WildTrackAI/edgeMqttBrk directory.
+Note: upon running this container, Mosquitto will be launched automatically.
+`docker build -t edge_mqtt_broker .`
+`docker run --name edge_mqtt_broker --network footprints -p 1883:1883 edge_mqtt_broker`
+- **Step 6:** Create docker image and launch Edge Forwarder container.
+The Dockerfile is located in the w251-WildTrackAI/edgeMqttFor directory.
+The working directory (-w /app) command in the docker run script will launch the container directly into the appropriate directory to access the forwarding script, run.py.
+`docker build -t edge_mqtt_forwarder .`
+`docker run -it --name edge_mqtt_forwarder --network footprints -v /w251-WildTrackAI/edgeMqttFor:/app -w /app edge_mqtt_forwarder`

 Download data and models to local drive on the TX2.
 These are all located in this GDrive folder: https://drive.google.com/open?id=1srD-FnmRypFVtHqbn3vQSFDRgWDmJNkP
 It would be simplest to just download the entire folder (for example: to /data/WildAI/ on the TX2) and preserve the subfolder structure.
 There are some old files which have been archived in the archive folder - these are not needed to perform inference.